srnd/CodeDay-Organizer-Manual/faq.md

 We have regular group calls.
 You should be getting emails from the events@srnd.org mailing list -- if you're not, please ask your SRND contact for help.

-Your coach or other srnd contact should set up frequent 1-1s to talk through your event, if you're new, as well.
+Your coach or other SRND contact should set up frequent 1-1s to talk through your event, if you're new, as well.

 ## How do I open registrations?

 1. Go to clear.codeday.org, click on your event, and then click Venue.
 2. Fill out all the fields.
 3. Fill out _ALL_ the fields.
-This includes capacity (which will automatically ell-out the tickets when reached) and venue contact (for future seasons, or in case something happens to you)
+This includes capacity (which will automatically sell-out the event when reached) and venue contact (for future seasons, or in case something happens to you)
 4. Go back to the dashboard for your event.
 5. Click the "Registrations" switch, and it will turn green.